-Students are invited to make their voices heard this election season by writing a letter to a member of Congress that explains the global issue they want to see prioritized.
-Deadline: November 16
+Students are invited to make their voices heard this election season by writing a letter to their representative that explains the global issue they want to see prioritized.
+Deadline: November 13

 Welcome to our Lesson Builder, a digital tool and a supporting community of educators.
 We provide free lesson plans for teachers and educators, focused on current events and world issues in the news today.
 Not sure where to start?
 View our most popular lessons.

 Students explore news articles and instructional videos to evaluate how they can find and analyze under-reported stories in the news, and in their own communities

 Students learning about the coronavirus (COVID-19) explore, analyze, and make connections to how the world has responded to the spread of infectious diseases in the past.

 This lesson will explore the art of telling individual stories through different mediums while engaging with the reporting from The COVID-19 Writers Project (C19WP).

 In this lesson, students will explore five components of media literacy (Access, Analyze, Evaluate, Create, and Act) through engagement with Pulitzer Center news stories.